 Thirsty Nomad Brewing Co.

-Bold Missy Brewery (opening early or spring 2017)
+Bold Missy Brewery (opening spring 2017)

-The NoDa brew haven aims to honor the courageous achievements of women like Harriet Tubman and Sally Ride.
+This NoDa brew haven aims to honor the courageous achievements of women like Harriet Tubman and Sally Ride.
 The spot’s first brew is called Rocket Ride IPA, branded as a tribute to Ride’s triumphant venture to space.
 Bold Missy will also offer a menu of light snacks to munch on as you sample suds.